www.scantips.com

 Hyperfocal Distance Chart

-This chart IS the hyperfocal distances for the sensor size, focal length and f/number shown.
+This chart is the hyperfocal distances for the sensor size used in the DoF calculator above.

 A Better Way to Blur the Background